Updated August 3, 2021

 - Testing for Hawaiian Airlines passengers to Hawaii

-- Testing for Alaskan Airlines passengers to Hawaii
+- Testing for Alaska Airlines passengers to Hawaii

 - Testing for Southwest passengers